-I’ll go through how exactly: DealDash.com works, what the products are, how the most active users make the most of their bids, and how you can game the system to, in essence, get unlimited free bids.
-These are secrets not commonly known, and aren’t shared anywhere other than right here on LetsGoBidding.com, the only place to get completely free Deal Dash statistics and strategy.
+I’ll go through how exactly: DealDash.com works, what the products are, how the most active users make the most of their bids, and how a very few established players have gamed the system to, in essence, get unlimited free bids.
+These are secrets not commonly known, and aren’t shared anywhere other than right here on LetsGoBidding.com, the only place to get completely free Deal Dash statistics showing it is a scam.

 How They Bring You In

 You’ve seen the commercials.
 You can win that high end electronics device for mere dollars!
 Over 90% off retail prices!

 Obviously this sounds too good to be true, and if it were true it would be a terrible business model.
 Yet they have been going strong since 2009.

 A website that has to put “Fair & Honest” in its own title is already a little suspect.
 Let’s dive in to see if DealDash is as legitimate as their claim.